sungnga/react-revents/README.md

 - We're going store user profile which have more flexibility.
 Can store additional properties in Firestore

 **1. Logging in with Firebase**
-- Go to Google Firebase website: https://console.firebase.google.com/
+- Go to Google Firebase console: https://console.firebase.google.com/
 - Click on Authentication in main menu.
 Then in Authentication page, select 'Sign-in method' at the top menu bar
   - It'll list all the different options
   - Enable Email/Password, the first item on the list